sagudev/lac/README.md

 This program is actually wrapper for [Lossless Audio Checker](https://losslessaudiochecker.com) which provides this additional features:

-- Creating and rereding logs per folder
+- Creating logs per folder
 - Rechecking only changed files (based on sha256 hash)